Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: Conclusions

 \section{Conclusions}

-Unlike in traditional simulation methods, the construction of boundary conditions for LBM simulations usually involves a lengthy mathematical derivation that might change with the problem concerned, the boundary location relative to the computational grid points, as well as the situation of whether the boundary moves or not.
+Unlike in traditional simulation methods, the construction of boundary schemes for LBM simulations usually involves a lengthy mathematical derivation that might change with the problem concerned, the boundary location relative to the computational grid points, as well as the situation of whether the boundary moves or not.
 Consequently, the boundary treatment for a coupled multi-physics simulation is challenging.
-In the current work, a simple and general methodology is proposed for the construction of various LBM boundary conditions that are required in the simulations of hydrodynamic flows, convection-diffusion with surface reactions and MHD flows.
-For boundaries with given macroscopic quantities, including pressure, velocity, concentration and magnetic field, pair-wise moments conservation is proposed to determine each of the unknown distribution functions independently using a single known distribution function in the opposite direction.
+In the current work, a simple and general methodology is proposed for the construction of various LBM boundary schemes that are required in the simulations of hydrodynamic flows, convection-diffusion with surface reactions and MHD flows.
+For boundaries with given macroscopic quantities, including pressure, velocity, concentration and magnetic field, pair-wise moment conservations are proposed to determine each of the unknown distribution functions independently using one (or two for interpolation/extrapolation) known distribution function in the opposite direction.
 On the other hand, the bounceback scheme is used for boundaries with a zero normal gradient but a correction term based on the reference frame transformation is added to the bounced distribution function if the boundary is moving.
 For the general Robin boundary condition in convection-diffusion simulations and the Shercliff (Robin-like) boundary condition in MHD flow simulations, a variable flux term is constructed and added to the bounced distribution function.
-Care is taken to ensure that the flux term is imposed at the location with a half-grid-size distance from the boundary surface.
+Care has been taken to ensure that the flux term is imposed at the location with a half-grid-size distance from the boundary surface.
 Additionally, spatial interpolation and extrapolation are used in all boundary schemes to handle arbitrary boundary locations between computational grid points.
 Since all the proposed boundary schemes are constructed using the same methodology, they are compatible in coupled simulations of multiple physical processes.
 The proposed boundary schemes are applied to simulate the Stokes' second problem with an oscillating boundary, a diffusion problem with surface reactions and the Hartmann--Couette problem with a shear-driven MHD flow.
 Dirichlet, Neumann and Robin-like boundaries are involved in these simulations and moving boundaries are considered in the fully coupled MHD flow simulation.
-Additionally, two boundary locations are adopted using a half-grid wall layout and a full-grid wall layout as special cases of an arbitrary wall layout.
+Additionally, two boundary locations are adopted using half-grid and full-grid boundary layouts for flat boundaries.
 All simulation results are in excellent agreement with analytical solutions.
-Comparisons with the non-equilibrium extrapolation boundary scheme are also conducted in the simulation of a 3D open channel flow where the proposed boundary schemes for the inlet velocity and outlet pressure are validated and excellent agreement is also obtained for both wall layouts.
+Comparisons with the non-equilibrium extrapolation boundary scheme are also conducted in simulating a 3D open channel flow where the proposed boundary schemes for the inlet velocity and outlet pressure are validated and excellent agreement is also obtained for both boundary layouts.